Neutron star cooling in modified gravity theories: Massless Brans-Dicke theory

 In this appendix, we consider the massless Brans-Dicke theory whose solutions of NSs are discussed in \cite{Kase:2019dqc}.
 The massless Brans-Dicke theory is given by the action \eqref{action} with $V(\phi)=0$, and the relation between the parameter $Q$ and the original Brans-Dicke parameter is given by $2Q^2 = 1/(3+2\omega_{BD})$ \cite{Brans}.
 This model is indistinguishable from general relativity with the canonical scalar field in the limit of $Q \to 0$.
 Although this model for $Q \sim {\cal O}(1)$ is not completely consistent with the solar-system experiments \cite{Will:2014kxa} due to a significant modification of gravitational law at all scales, we, for demonstration, consider the effect of NS cooling in this model.
 Although we adopt the different EOSs (BSk19, BSk20, and BSk21) from ones used in \cite{Kase:2019dqc}, the details of the structure of NSs are qualitatively similar here.
 Therefore, we only plot mass-radius relations for the EOSs, BSk19, BSk20, and BSk21 in Fig.~\ref{MRmassless}.

-Furthermore, we plot the cooling curves with massless Brans-Dicke models in \figref{fig12}$\sim$\figref{fig15}.
-The change of the cooling curves by modified gravity can be explained in case of \figref{fig12}$\sim$\figref{fig14.1}; With small $|Q|$ the central density with a fixed mass becomes higher.
+Furthermore, we plot the cooling curves with massless Brans-Dicke models in Figs.~\ref{fig:fig12}$\sim$\ref{fig:fig15}.
+The change of the cooling curves under scalar-tensor theory can be explained in case of Figs.~\ref{fig:fig12}$\sim$\ref{fig:fig14.1}; With small $|Q|$ the central density with a fixed mass becomes higher.
 In BSk21 EOS, $M_{\rm DU}$ becomes drastically lower with higher--$|Q|$ and in case of $Q=-1/\sqrt{2}$ (massless dilaton), the cooling curves cannot explain all observations though some uncertain parameters such as superfluid effect are not considered.
-The effect of cooling curves by changing modified gravity theories through $|Q|$ can be qualitatively understood by replacing $\tilde{\lambda}$ with $1/|Q|$ in Fig.~\ref{fig:schematic}.
+The effect of cooling curves by changing scalar-tensor theories through $|Q|$ can be qualitatively understood by replacing $\tilde{\lambda}$ with $1/|Q|$ in Fig.~\ref{fig:schematic}.
 These figures enable us to clearly see the positive correlation between $|Q|$ and the central density, related to $M_{\rm DU}$, from a fixed mass.

+We have also calculated the cooling curves including the effect of nucleon superfluidity in the massless Brans-Dicke model as in Figs.~\ref{fig:lbsk20sfg} and \ref{fig:lbsk21sfg}.
+As in the case of the DU process, the $|Q|$ dependence on the cooling curves is qualitatively the same as the tendency of $1/\tilde{\lambda}$ in Figs.~\ref{fig:bsk20sfg} and \ref{fig:bsk21sfg}.
+In $Q=-0.10$, the cooling curves are not almost changed with the GR case, but in $Q=-1/\sqrt{6},-1/\sqrt{2}$, the cooling curves basically tend to locate in lower-temperature regions compared with the GR case.
+This is because the larger-$|Q|$ values have higher-central density, that is, stronger neutrino emissions, as with the case of cooling curves without superfluidity.